cherylberger/Surfs_up/README.md

 Although temperatures may be pleasant for most or all of the calendar year in Oahu; it would be useful to gather precipitation results for each month of the year and determine if there are trends in precipitation amounts during year.
 Although storms are not alwaya predicatable, most geographic regions have similar weather patterns from year to year.
 Rainy months or series of months were high ampunts of precipition are observed may preclude visits to the beach and/or influence the typical beach-goers desire for ice cream.
 It may be useful to conduct research on operating schedules for similar business on the Island before finalizing the annual operating plans for the new ice cream shop.

 ### Additional Query 2
-Compare temperatures from each weather station to determine if location on the Island impacts either the temperature or the amount of precipitation.
+There is an additional dataset available to XXXX, the Stations datatable.
+Weather information contained in this database provides additional measurements such as station name, location, wind speed measurements and possibly the time of day for tidal influences.
+These data could be analyzed to identify useful data and then filtered by location throughout the regions of the Island.
+Comparisons between individual or groups of weather station may be useful to determine if there are any trends in weather conditions by location on the Island.
+This query could may also be useful in determining the best location for placement of the ice cream shop if the coorelation to weather remains the best predictor of business success.
 Also look for trends across the entire dataset, were their storms or other events that impacted the weather in Oahu?